 The purpose of general engagement events was to broadly raise awareness of the Rush Line BRT Project and collect input from residents and other stakeholders who may not otherwise be actively engaged in the project.
 This effort included attendance at annual community events and pop-up meetings at locations including area hospitals, existing transit stations and recreation centers as well as presentations to Saint Paul district councils and public housing resident councils.
-Project staff planned events with a particular focus on people of color, people with low incomes and other traditionally underrepresented groups, and engaged with these communities in settings such as the Dragon Festival at Phalen Regional Park; Fiesta Latina, hosted by Comunidades Latinas Unidas en Servicio; and pop-ups held at Hmong Village.
-Project staff facilitated 54 general engagement events from October 2018 through December 2019.
-In addition to attending events, project staff maintained a WikiMap where online visitors could provide their input on the Rush Line BRT Project and responded to emails received through the project website.
+Project staff planned events with a particular focus on reaching people of color, people with low incomes and other traditionally underrepresented groups, and engaged with these communities in settings such as the Dragon Festival at Phalen Regional Park; Fiesta Latina, hosted by Comunidades Latinas Unidas en Servicio; and popups held at Hmong Village.
+Pop-up meetings are an effective way to share information with and gather high-quality feedback from community members in a convenient, comfortable setting.